|

 • Capable of bearing the loads imposed upon them.

-Usually, the platform is made up of scaffold boards resting on the scaffold framework.
-The boards should be free from significant defects, such as rotted timber, large cracks, split ends or large/numerous notches cut into the wood.
+Usually, the platform comprises scaffold boards resting on the scaffold framework.
+The boards should be free from significant defects, such as rotted timber, large cracks, split ends, or large/numerous notches cut into the wood.
 Usually, boards should be supported by three support members.
 Boards should not have long overlaps beyond their supports (because of the possible see-saw effect).

 A boatswain’s chair can be used for light, short-term work.
-The chair usually consists of a seat with a back, a suspension point and a means for carrying tools.
+The chair usually consists of a seat with a back, a suspension point, and a means for carrying tools.
 The user should be attached to the chair by a harness to prevent falls.
-Control of descent is by the user, based on the same techniques as abseiling, although there should not be a single suspension point.
+The user controls descent based on the same techniques as abseiling, although there should not be a single suspension point.

-Construction and industrial sites almost always have a risk of falling or moving objects, so they should be mandatory hard-hat areas.
-A hard hat protects the wearer from a severe head injury as a result of:
+Construction and industrial sites always risk falling or moving objects, so they should be mandatory for hard-hat areas.
+A hard hat protects the wearer from a severe head injury as a result of the following:

 • The impact from small objects that fall.